GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

 This wouldn't apply a red color to all links and it would also only apply the red color to `.my-class` **if** it was on an `<a>` element.
-For more on specificity, see module 3.
+For more on this, see the [specificity module](/learn/css/specificity).

-@@TO DO link

 {% Assessment 'complex-selectors' %}